-The Right Time To Talk About Sex On Dates Can Vary, Experts Say
+Experts Say This Is The Right Time To Talk About Sex On Dates

-When you're on a great date and there’s plenty of chemistry, it can be natural for the conversation to take a spicy turn.
-At the same time, there might be a little voice in your head warning you that you’re heading into a danger zone because, frankly, you're not sure when it’s the right time to talk about sex on a date.
-Is it just when the conversation comes up naturally?
-Or should you wait until you’ve been dating for a while to delve into the discussion?
+When you're on a great date and you feel plenty of chemistry, it can be natural for the conversation to take a sexy turn.
+At the same time, there might be a little voice in your head warning you that you’re heading into a danger zone because, frankly, you're not sure when it’s the right time to talk about sex on a date, and you might not be ready to get that intimate with them.
+Should the conversation come up naturally, or should you wait until you’ve gone on a few dates to really delve into the discussion?

 Consider The Context.

-Secondly, where the conversation’s taking place can also impact how it's received by your date.
+Second, the location where you have the conversation can also impact how your date receives it.
 “Obviously, sex is a private matter, and most people are not comfortable talking about it in a public place — especially for the first time.
-Most people will feel cornered and, potentially, humiliated if you initiate the conversation where others might hear.
+Most people will feel cornered, and potentially humiliated, if you initiate the conversation where others might hear.
 It'd be wise to avoid bringing up sex if it can embarrass and humiliate the other person,” says Fehr.

 What To Talk About.

 If you have specific desires and needs, then Lisa Concepcion, certified dating and relationship expert and founder of LoveQuest Coaching, tells Elite Daily that might also be something you want to discuss on your date.
-“If you're into certain things it's OK to be upfront,” says Concepcion.
-“Asking an open-ended question such as, ‘tell me what you're into sexually,’ is enough to get some telling feedback.”
+“If you're into certain things, it's OK to be upfront,” says Concepcion.
+“Asking an open-ended, question such as, ‘Tell me what you're into sexually,’ is enough to get some telling feedback.”
 However, she suggests not coming on too strong initially, so that you can gauge their response.
-“When you focus too much on the sex it's very off-putting.
+“When you focus too much on the sex, it's very off-putting.
 Trust matters.
-No one wants to feel that they're prey,” says Concepcion
+No one wants to feel that they're prey."

-On the other end of the conversational spectrum, bringing up the fact that sex is not currently on offer is also something worthy of talking to your date about, says Fehr.
-“If you don't want sex, and just want to learn about each other, it's important to say that too, to set a certain expectation,” she explains.
+On the other end of the conversational spectrum, bringing up the fact that sex is not currently an offer is also something worth talking to your date about, says Fehr.
+“If you don't want sex, and just want to learn about each other, it's important to say that too, to set a certain expectation."

 Topics To Avoid.

-While which conversations are appropriate to have on a date really depend on your connection, desire, and what feels right, there is a more hard and fast rule for a topic to avoid: Sex with your ex.
-Both experts agree that this is the one topic it's usually best to skip.
+While which conversations are appropriate to have on a date really depend on your connection, desire, and what feels right, there is a more hard and fast rule for one topic to avoid: sex with your ex.
+Both experts agree this is the one topic you should skip.
 “For most people, it will be confronting to hear these details because it invites comparison — and no one likes being compared to others.
 Avoid sharing details about how great your past partners were, and reframe what you want to share into what you enjoy and like,” says Fehr.

 Whether or not to talk about sex on your date is ultimately up to you.
-It's just a matter of choosing when and where to have the conversation, pay attention to how it's being received, and proceed accordingly.
+It's just a matter of choosing when and where to have the conversation, paying attention to how it's being received, and proceeding accordingly.
 “Talking about sex can be a very fun, intimate, and sexy way to connect to another person, especially on a date.
 We don't need to shy away from it.
 But again, context really matters,” concludes Fehr.
-So, if it feels right, you can for it.
+So, if it feels right, go for it.
 Your date could very well be on the same (sexy) page.